-Camogli is a hidden gem in Liguria as most people go to Portofino.
-Portofino is beautiful, just be ready to get your wallet out and pay a little more!
+Camogli is a hidden gem in Liguria, Italy as most people go to Portofino.
+Portofino is a beautiful little town, but just be ready to get your wallet out and pay a little more.
 There is a reason why Pucci and Paul & Shark are there!

 Camogli is on the other side of the Portofino Hill and is slightly bigger, it has a larger selection of restaurants and has the normal price tags of local restaurants.

 Camogli means housewife; as it was the village of the fishermen and it was where the women lived, waiting for their husbands to return.

 It is a beautiful seaside fishing town with a beach and a little harbour with a small ferry boat that goes to neighbouring towns on the Riviera.
 They stop in San Fruttuoso, Punta Chiappa, Recco, Cinque Terra or even to Genoa.

 The buildings are painted with pretty patterns and even have painted on the walls window shutters and some with a cat sitting on the window ledge.
 All the buildings are colours of yellow, terracotta, green and pink.

 There are lovely little shops with handmade shoes and clothes, artwork, quirky souvenirs and jewellery.
 So you can find something different and not pay a fortune for it.